 Akima pixel location xi =

-hybrid sample location - sample_oe
+hybrid sample location - Δsample_oe

 - across-track detector offset (in geometric model)

 - samp_jitter (computed per 4.6.1.2.2 above)

 Note that in this case, the across-track terrain parallax and sample jitter effects are subtracted instead of added.
 This is because we are adjusting the apparent detector location relative to the output pixel interpolation point instead of adjusting the output pixel interpolation location itself.
 We must do it this way in the sample direction because the adjustments are different for each detector.
 As for the across-track offset term, which is also unique for each detector, the detector offset corrections are designed to be applied as line-of-sight corrections in the instrument coordinate system.
 As such, the along-track offset is a +X LOS correction and the across-track offset is a +Y LOS correction.
 The instrument +X axis is in the +line direction, but the +Y axis is in the –sample direction, so this correction is also subtracted from the apparent detector location.